 15-year-old Cleveland girl reported missing

-CLEVELAND, Ohio (WOIO) - Cleveland Police asked the community on Oct.
-6 to help find missing 15-year-old Kotayana Bolden.
+CLEVELAND, Ohio (WOIO) - Cleveland Police asked the community to help find missing 15-year-old Narnia Vargas.

-She was described by police as 5′2″ tall, 120 pounds, and she was last seen wearing gray pants and a red jacket.
+Vargas was described by police as 5′4″ tall, 120 pounds, with black curly hair.

+She was last seen wearing black and yellow pajamas, a black sweater, and black Crocs, according to police.

 Copyright 2022 WOIO.
 All rights reserved.